nebari-dev/nebari/docs/docs/do/configuration.md

 2. Put configuration file in directory in name `qhub-config.yaml`

+~2.
+Put configuration file in the directory with name `qhub-config.yaml` [???]

-3. Initialize the qhub repository
+3. Initialize the QHub repository

 ```shell
 pip install qhub-ops
 qhub-ops render -c qhub-config.yaml -o ./ -f
 ```
 This will initialize the repository and next proceed to installation.
-Do not commit to repo to github until you have initialized the `terraform-state` directory seen in installation.
+Do not commit to repo to GitHub until you have initialized the `terraform-state` directory seen in installation.